8ta4/blog/drafts/24-7 Speech-to-Text Transcription Tool Wanted.md

 - **Hardware:** Something stationary would work best.
 Maybe an old mobile phone or a Raspberry Pi.
 If there's wearable tech that can last all day and gives clearer recordings and more accurate transcriptions, I'm all for it!
 - **Voice Recognition:** Ideally, it should only pick up my voice and ignore everyone else's.
 But if that's not possible, I can make sure no one else is around when I'm using it.
 - **Offline Use:** An offline mode would be a nice bonus.
 But since I'll mostly be using this at home, it's not a deal-breaker.

-## How I'll Use It

-Here are some ways I plan to use the transcriptions:

-- **Drafting Content:** Mainly, I'll use it to draft messages, emails, social posts, documents - you name it!
-- **LLM Feedback:** Another cool idea is to feed my daily thoughts into a Language Model (LLM) for insights and practical suggestions.
-- **Auto-Completion:** In the long run, I'd love for the LLM to look at my past transcripts and auto-complete what I'm about to say.

 I know there are some privacy concerns with this kind of tool.
 But since it'll be in my home, I'm not too worried about invading anyone else's privacy.